 Ultimately, the memorandum recommended that the paint operations conform to the original safety and process guidelines, including stricter standards about pre-painting preparatory work.

 As a result of the April inspections of the 325th Maintenance Companys paint sites, efforts were made to further improve the safety equipment.
 Safety officers from the 22nd Support Command (SUPCOM) worked to obtain breathable air compressors with carbon monoxide alarms, high pressure compressors with coolers, and additional dual cartridge respirators with organic vapor and high efficiency filter cartridge combinations.

-A safety inspection on May 24, 1991 at the Ad Dammam CARC paint site identified several deficiencies posing a severe medical threat to the workers, including:
+A safety inspection on May 24, 1991 at the Ad Damman CARC paint site identified several deficiencies posing a severe medical threat to the workers, including:

 Several recommendations were made including:

 The report concluded that the proper personal protective equipment has been made available to the soldiers.
-The report reiterated that it is the ultimate responsibility of unit commanders to ensure his or her soldiers are properly cared for by ensuring that they wear the required personal protective equipment (including hearing protection).
+The report reiterated that it is the responsibility of a leader to ensure his or her soldiers are properly cared for by ensuring that they wear the required personal protective equipment and hearing protection.

 On June 12, 1991, another site visit of the 325th Al Jubayl CARC site was conducted.
-As with the previous inspection, the inspecting officer found deficiencies in leadership and oversight that were significant enough that he felt compelled to recommend that the site be shut down immediately.
+As with the previous inspection, the inspecting officer found command and control to be lax and recommended that the site be shut down.
 Specifically, the following problems were cited at the 325th Al Jubayl paint site: